mokkabonna/vue-vuelidate-jsonschema/README.md

 - [ ] more tests for really complex schemas
 - [ ] document and test mounting procedure (multiple schemas in one vm)
 - [ ] better validation params for array items validation (when not object)
+- [ ] document exactly what validators are used for any json schema validation property

 PRs are welcome.